 Typical Domestic Consumption Values (TDCVs) are industry standard values for the annual domestic gas and electricity used by a typical consumer.
 You’ll find them in energy suppliers’ communications, on their website and on price comparison sites where they are used to calculate the cost of a typical energy bill.

-Below you can view representative typical domestic consumption values for 2015.
+Below you can view the current representative typical domestic consumption values.
 Consumers can use these to more easily compare between supplier tariffs on a like-for-like basis.
 They provide a useful starting point, but it’s still important consumers find out what’s right for them by using more personalised information.

 How are TDCVs calculated?